SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-07-tech-skeptics.md

 comments: true
 ---

 It's fashionable lately to be skeptical about technology.
-(Or everything, really.)
+(Of everything, really.)
-Sometimes we don't realize how deep are the roots of suspicion of innovation, and (usually) how wrong.
+Sometimes we don't realize how deep are the roots of suspicion of innovation, and (usually) how _wrong._

 ## I get it